Zawaddie/Active-Directory-Security-Projects/Step-by-Step AD Lab Build up on AWS/Step-by-step guide.md

 Centralised identity management: All users across the network can be configured from Active Directory with minimum effort.
 Managing security policies: You can configure security policies directly from Active Directory and apply them to users and computers across the network as needed.

 Since moving in the professional arena, I've observed that Microsoft Active Directory is the dominant solution for managing Windows domain networks within organisations.
-Iyt became a research topic for me for a peiod of about 4 months.
-Onek key thing I noted is that because of its central role in the Windows domain management, adversaries are often attracted to discovering and exploiting vulnerabilities in the Active Directory ecosystem.
+It became a research topic for me for a peiod of about 4 months.
+One key thing I have noted is that because of its central role in the Windows domain management, adversaries are often attracted to discovering and exploiting vulnerabilities in the Active Directory ecosystem.

 To continue developing skills in the Systems Security Analyst domain, I built a simple Active Directory penetration-testing lab on AWS using several online articles, documentations and YouTube videos (listed in the references).
 The aim of the lab is to provide a safe environment where I can practice both offensive and defensive techniques for exploiting and mitigating AD vulnerabilities.